 - The Attendance Policy allows eight (8) reasons for absence to be excused.

 - Make up work for credit and grade is allowed for ALL absences.
 Learn more about Homework/Makeup Work.

 Students must arrive at school on time every day.
-The first bell rings at X:XX AM.
+The first period begins at 9:15 AM.
 Students should be in class at that time.
 We do not have bells on campus.
 We expect students to be on time to class.

-Students arriving after X:XX AM will be considered TARDY.
-If students arrive after X:XX AM, the student will need to obtain a pass from the front office to be admitted to class.
+Students arriving after 9:15 AM will be considered TARDY.
+If students arrive after 9:15 AM, the student will need to obtain a pass from the High School Student Services Office to be admitted to class.
 If the reason for the TARDY is a late drop off, the parent will need to contact the office with the reason for it being excused.
 Allowable reasons for excusing tardies are defined in the Attendance Policy 5.5.

-The dismissal time is X:XX PM.
+The dismissal time is 4:10 PM.
 All students are expected to remain in school for the entire school day.
-If students are dismissed early, they must be picked up by X:XX PM.
-No students will be dismissed 30 minutes prior to the last bell for safety reasons.
+If students are dismissed early, they must be picked up by 3:49 PM.
+No students will be dismissed 30 minutes prior to the end of the school day for safety reasons.

 Possession of a wireless communication device that disrupts the educational process is a violation.
 Cellular phones, camera phones, and pagers are prohibited at all times during class unless specifically instructed to do so as part of the lesson.